-- International Baccalaureate - Level 3 qualification with core modules and elective modules.
+- International Baccalaureate - Level 3 internationally recognised qualification with core modules and elective modules.

-- BTEC - Level 1, 2 or 3 qualifications which are assessed through a portfolio of work and observations. (more details below.)
+- BTEC - Level 1, 2 or 3 qualifications which are assessed through a portfolio of work and terminal exam.

 - Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4 and above).
-Usually, you will be in paid employment for four or five days per week and study towards a qualification through flexible or online learning.
+Usually, paid employment for four or five days per week and study towards a qualification through flexible or online learning.
 A good start for research is: notgoingtouni.co.uk

-- Traineeship - A scheme for helping young people gain work skills before they move onto an apprenticeship or a job.
+- Traineeship - A scheme which helps young people gain work skills before they move onto an apprenticeship or a job.

-- Work with training - You can work for an employer, and the employer must allow you time to be able to study an accredited course (this can be flexible e.g. evenings, weekends, distance learning) for a minimum of 280 hours per calendar year.
+- Work with training – Working for an employer, and the employer must allow you time to be able to study an accredited course (this can be flexible e.g. evenings, weekends, distance learning) for a minimum of 280 hours per calendar year.

 Searching & Applying for courses